287_resized.jpg 287_resized.jpg

 The Visible Planets

-Jupiter rises along the east-northeast horizon around midnight at the start of the month and then by 10:00 p.m. local time by the end of the month.
-After rising, Jupiter moves in an arc along the southern horizon, and is seen around 51° above the southern horizon by sunrise.
-Jupiter can be seen amongst the stars of the constellation of Aries, the ram, all year long.
-Before sunrise on August 8, look for Jupiter just below the last quarter Moon.
+Jupiter rises above the east-northeast horizon around 1:30 a.m. local time at the start of the month and then before midnight local time by the end of the month.
+After rising, Jupiter moves in a large arc along the southern horizon.
+It stands high in the southern sky, at around 55° altitude, by sunrise.
+Throughout the month, Jupiter can be seen amongst the stars of the constellation of Taurus, the bull, with the well-known star, Aldebaran, the gleaming red eye of the bull, shining below Jupiter.
+In the predawn hours of August 14, look for a nice close conjunction of Jupiter with the much fainter planet Mars.
+Well before sunrise on August 27, look for the Jupiter just below a waning gibbous Moon and near Mars.

-Saturn rises along the east-southeast horizon around sunset and then is visible all night long moving in a shallow arc along the southern horizon, only to set in the west-southwest at sunrise.
-Saturn will be at its point of opposition on the evening of August 27, providing exceptional telescopic views.
-On the night of August 2, through the overnight hours until sunrise on August 3, the waning gibbous Moon will be seen moving eastward just below Saturn.
+Saturn rises above the eastern horizon just a little after the time of sunset and then is visible all night long moving in a shallow arc along the southern horizon.
+Saturn will be at its point of opposition next month on September 7, thus providing exceptional telescopic views of the planet over the next couple of months.
+On the night of August 20, through the overnight hours until sunrise on August 21, the waning gibbous Moon will be seen moving eastward just below Saturn.
+Saturn continues its retrograde (westward) motion amongst the stars of the zodiac constellation of Aquarius, the water bearer, through the month.

 Moon Phases